What are Optical Amplifiers?

 What is the primary function of an optical amplifier?

-Are optical amplifiers cost-effective for long-distance networks?
+Are optical amplifiers suitable for all types of networks?

 Want to learn more about how Lightyear can help you?